docker/docs/engine/admin/runmetrics.md

 program (present in the host system) within any network namespace visible to the current process.
-This means that your host can enter the network namespace of your containers, but your containers won't be able to access the host, nor their sibling containers.
+This means that your host can enter the network namespace of your containers, but your containers can't access the host or other peer containers.
 Containers can interact with their sub-containers, though.

 The exact format of the command is: